AlexandrosAvdis/altairTest/README.md

 # Altair Test
-Code for investigating NavOps deployment on GCP
+Investigating NavOps deployment on GCP

 Steps for deployment: